KansoW/EECS349_Final_Project/README.md

 ---

 ### _Data Preparation:_
 ##### As for the data, I used a datset with more than 650 players, scraped from [basketball-reference.com](https://www.basketball-reference.com/play-index/), which is the best basketball data analyzing source that are free to public.This dataset contains a total of 67 categories, thus _**67 attributes**_.
 I did a lot of tries to eliminate somee attributes that I think are not relevant based on my experience (about 11 in total), and I did some comparisons.
+Each player in this set is labeled with one of these 8 positions as ground truth for training.
 I'll explain below about this study.

 ##### Because I decided to use Weka for the model training, I wrote a [python script](https://github.com/KansoW/EECS349_Final_Project/blob/master/convert_arff.py) that can _**eliminate or select**_ the attributes I don't want from the _**csv**_ file and convert into the _**arff**_ file that Weka can use.
 This way I can try to eliminate differnet "non-relevant" attributes evry time and see if my prediction based on basketball knowledge is accurate.